 Today, John and Kathe Dyson, who purchased the winery from Burt and Ed in 1998, work with winemaker Jeff Mangahas to carry on the passion for Pinot Noir without compromise.
 Other varieties bottled at Williams Selyem include Chardonnay, Zinfandel and Chenin Blanc.

-The Pinot Noir for this blend was sourced primarily from Lone Oak Vineyard, Bucher Vineyard and Rochioli Vineyard.
+The Pinot Noir for this blend was sourced from the Lone Oak, Bucher, Foss, Flax and Terra de Promissio Vineyards.

 Williams Selyem can periodically be found at retail, but the mailing list is highly recommended.
 The 2018 version of this wine was released earlier this Spring.